What is an ARIA property and Why Does it Matter?

 How an ARIA Property Works

 Dynamic content on any webpage can be challenging for users who cannot view their mobile or desktop screen due to a disability.
 Stock tickers, live Twitter feed updates, progress indicators, and similar content modify the Document Object Model (DOM) in ways that assistive technology (AT) may not be aware of, which is where ARIA properties come into play and make a difference.
-While this may seem a bit over-your-head if you’re not a developer, this knowledge will come in handy in the future!
+While this may seem a bit over your head if you’re not a developer, this knowledge will be useful in the future!
 More on that later.

 ARIA supplements HTML so that interactions and widgets frequently used in applications can be passed to assistive technologies when there are no other mechanisms.
 For instance, ARIA enables accessible navigation landmarks in several places, with a few of the most popular being:

-Like any other web technology out there, there are multiple levels of support for ARIA.
-Support is based on the operating system and browser being utilized and the kind of assistive technology that is interfacing with it.
+Like any other web technology, ARIA has multiple levels of support.
+Approval is based on the operating system, browser being utilized, and the kind of assistive technology interfacing with it.
 The version of the operating system, browser, and assistive technology are contributing factors.
 Older software versions may not support certain ARIA roles, have partial support, or misreport its functionality.

 Leader in automated web accessibility, accessible, describes ARIA’s functionality on their website.
 “All fields must include a “LABEL” tag that is connected to the field by the “id” and the “for” attributes, or an “aria-label” attribute.
 Required fields must include both visual cues (Asterix*, text or other), and the “aria-required” attribute equals true.
 Fields must include the “aria-invalid” attribute to inform screen-readers whether the field is currently valid or invalid.
 This attribute must change dynamically according to the validations.
 E.g., an empty required “name” field must include aria-invalid=” true” to indicate that it’s invalid, but change to aria-invalid=” false” once the user fills it up.”